lulu0913/lulu0913.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I have been working at Ant Group as an Algorithm Engineer since 2024.
-I am a third-year Master's student at Huazhong University of Science and Technology (HUST), where I am lucky to be supervised by Prof. Bang Wang in MINS Lab.
+I graduated from Huazhong University of Science and Technology (HUST), where I am lucky to be supervised by Prof. Bang Wang in MINS Lab.
 Prior to this, I also got my bachelor's degree at HUST in 2021.
 My research interest focuses on Data Mining, Graph Neural Networks and Large Language Models.

 # 📝 Publications